 This generation has an immense appetite for information, and knows how to find and access it.
-They are the main driver for business and government to transform from a conventional "bricks and government and business records and information managers have is to meet the demand for electronic services yet maintain the old services while the Baby Boomers and Generation X catch up.

-As we have seen in the last 3 months, government's first reaction to financial restraint in both Australia and New Zealand is to cut budgets, recommend closures, or merge the national archives many times in a generation do government or big money in the future just to keep service standards at current levels.
+They are the main driver for business and government to transform from a conventional "bricks and mortar" structure to an e-economy.
+The problem that government and business records and information managers have is to meet the demand for electronic services yet maintain the old services while the Baby Boomers and Generation X catch up.
+As we have seen in the last 3 months, government's first reaction to financial restraint in both Australia and New Zealand is to cut budgets, recommend closures, or merge the national archives and the national library into a faceless entity.
+How many times in a generation do government or big business have to take the "razor gang" option out of the top drawer only to find they are spending more money in the future just to keep service standards at current levels.